ropensci/GSODR/inst/paper/paper.md

   * a function to help identify stations within a given radius of a point of interest.

-Additional data, alternative elevation data based on a 200 meter buffer of elevation values derived from the CGIAR-CSI SRTM 90m Database [@Jarvis2008] are included.
-These data are useful to help address possible inaccuracies and in many cases, missing elevation values, in the reported station elevations.
+Alternative elevation data based on a 200 meter buffer of elevation values derived from the CGIAR-CSI SRTM 90m Database [@Jarvis2008] are included.
+These data are useful to help address possible inaccuracies and in many cases, fill in for missing elevation values in the reported station elevations.

-When using this package, GSOD stations are checked for inaccurate longitude and latitude values and any stations that are missing or having incorrect are omitted from the final data set.
-Station files with too many missing observations as defined by the user may be omitted from the final output to help ensure data quality.
+When using this package, GSOD stations are checked for inaccurate longitude and latitude values and any stations that have missing or have incorrect values are omitted from the final data set.
+Users may set a threshold for station files with too many missing observations for omission from the final output to help ensure data quality.
 All units are converted from the United States Customary System (USCS) to the International System of Units (SI), e.g., inches to millimetres and Fahrenheit to Celsius.
 Wind speed is also converted from knots